Wednesday, May 14, 2025

 Donations Needed

-We need plastic grocery bags—please bring your bags in—we pack them with fresh produce for the families each distribution.
-Currently, we are serving about 65 families in need three times a month.
+pack them with fresh produce for the families each distribution.
+We continue to serve about 65 families in need three times a month.
 A dozen parishioners help in this process—getting groceries and produce, packing bags, taking bags out to family cars, and delivering to those who can’t pick up.
 And, importantly, many of our parishioners have generously donated money for us to buy groceries and produce or brought items in for us to use.
-And remember to sign up to walk or sponsor someone for CROP Walk in March.
+Many of you made donations to the CROP Walk in March—many thanks!
 Our Food Ministry receives a nice donation from CROP each year that we participate.
-We thank everyone for all you have done and will continue to do in 2025!
+We thank everyone for all you have done and will continue to do this year!
 Please contact Maurice Hill if you are interested in participating in this ministry.

 As we continue to do serve our Project Hope families, we need the following items: cereal, oatmeal, pasta sauce, pasta, canned soup, mac & cheese, canned tuna, canned chicken, fresh bread, toilet paper, paper towels, and Kleenex.
 If you would like to donate any of these items, you can bring them on Sunday or drop them off at the parish hall during the week.
 Alternatively, you can donate to our Food ministry fund, by indicating “Food Ministry” in the memo of your check.
 Your support is so appreciated by our food clients who truly need our help!
 Your support is so appreciated by our food clients who truly need our help.
 Thank you!
 And, last but not least, thank you to all our volunteers!